Skip to content

 Difficulty: Easy

 This easy walk just outside San Pedro is a popular one with both locals and backpackers, mainly because it ends at a beach (which are few and far between on Lake Atitlan).
-Yes, it is a black sand beach, and it’s not big, or impressive, but there is sand, swimming and some nice views of Atitlan and Toliman.
+Yes, it is a black sand beach, and it’s not big or impressive, but there is sand, swimming and some nice views of Atitlan and Toliman.

 You can take a tuk-tuk to the trailhead (15Q) which will leave just 1 km (15 min) on the path.
 Just ask for “La Playa”.
 Unless you get a phone number, though, you’ll probably have to walk back to town (45 min).

 The GPS below is just to the beach and back but it is also possible to continue on.
-About 15 minutes past the first beach, there is a path that goes steeply down to a longer, rockier second beach.
+If you stay on the main trail for about 15 minutes past the first beach, there is a path that goes steeply down to a longer, rockier second beach.
 Then, from the south end of that you can scramble over rocks around the corner to a small, secluded third beach.
-Which, theoretically, is connected by path to the houses and yoga retreat farther on, directly across from Santiago, although that is a hike for another day.
-We’ll keep you posted.

 https://www.wikiloc.com/hiking-trails/playa-la-finca-127903781

-6. Cerro Tzankujil
+Cerro Tzankujil

 Distance: 1.5 km